julienreichel/competency-hub/KNOWLEDGE_BASE.md

 ### **2.8 Project**

-- **Attributes:** ID, title, description, media, linked competencies, validation status.
+- **Attributes:** id, studentId, subCompetencyId, name (required), description, status (Draft, Submitted, Approved, Rejected), optional fileKey for attachments.
 - **Relations:**
-  - Created by Student
+  - Belongs to a Student
+  - Linked to a Sub-Competency (for validation context)
   - Validated by Educator

 ### **2.9 Learning Focus**